MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 |M365_ACCOUNT_NAME|The M365 account for creating and publishing the Teams App.|
 |M365_ACCOUNT_PASSWORD|The password of the M365 account.|
 |M365_TENANT_ID|To identify the tenant in which the Teams App will be created/published.
 This value is optional unless you have a multi-tenant account and you want to use another tenant.
 Read more on [how to find your M365 tenant ID][/azure/active-directory/fundamentals/active-directory-how-to-find-tenant](/azure/active-directory/fundamentals/active-directory-how-to-find-tenant).|

+> !Note
-> Note: Please refer to the [Configure M365/Azure Credentials](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md#configure-m365azure-credentials-as-github-secret) to make sure you have disabled Multi-factor Authentication and Security Defaults for the credentials used in the workflow.
+> Please refer to the [Configure M365/Azure Credentials](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md#configure-m365azure-credentials-as-github-secret) to make sure you have disabled Multi-factor Authentication and Security Defaults for the credentials used in the workflow.

 ## CI/CD Pipeline Templates in Jenkins